 WordPress has provided you with four formats that you can pick from permalink settings to make it more informative and structured.
-Just look out the image below and see all the options.
+Just look at the image below and see all the options.

-But another thing you must keep in mind is that you are not limited to use only the above pretty WordPress permalinks settings.
-WordPress provides you customization options by using structure tags.
+But another thing you must keep in mind is that you are not limited to using only the above pretty WordPress permalinks settings.
+WordPress provides you with customization options by using structure tags.

-Why you need to use Pretty WordPress permalinks?
+Why do you need to use Pretty WordPress permalinks?

-Pretty WordPress Permalinks not just look good and easy to remember, but they have two more benefits: it is SEO friendly, and another enhances UX.
-You might have curious to know how Pretty URLs helps in SEO benefits?
+Pretty WordPress Permalinks not just look good and are easy to remember, but they have two more benefits: it is SEO friendly, and they enhance UX.
+You might have curious to know how Pretty URLs help in SEO benefits.
 Well, search engines use your URL to determine what your page or content page is all about.
 And if they found your permalink related to the content or page, the search engines find it genuine and legitimate to give them priority in their search engine rankings.

-In terms of UX(User Experience), Pretty WordPress permalinks not just help search engines understand the post or content it links, but a user can also easily read and understand the post it links to.
-For example: If you about us have URL like example.com/?p=245, it is tough to determine and remember such URLs rather than example.com/about-us.
+In terms of UX(User Experience), Pretty WordPress permalinks not just help search engines understand the post or content it links to, but a user can also easily read and understand the post it links to.
+For example: If you about us have URLs like example.com/?p=245, it is tough to determine and remember such URLs rather than example.com/about-us.